Part Exchange of your House – How it Works

 Choosing a solicitor

-Once you’ve agreed to buy the new build house you’ll need a solicitor or conveyancer to help you complete the sale.
-This is an important role, so make your choice carefully.
+Once you’ve agreed to buy the new build house you’ll need a solicitor or licensed conveyancer to help you complete the sale.
+This is an important role ensuring your sale is completed legally.
+And so making your choice is very important.
 The Money Advice Service has provided the following tips on choosing a solicitor or conveyancer.
 The developers sales staff may also be able to help provide details of solicitors they have found to offer a reliable and speedy service.

 Your solicitor will be responsible for ordering all of the usual formal checks when buying any house.
 These will include the Local Search, Mining Search and others deemed necessary given a property’s location.
 The solicitor will also be responsible for liasing with any lender you have and for communicating with the solicitors acting on behalf of the new build deveoper.